I am also the most humble person in the world.

 Even tho I joke about ego sometimes (I am a Leo), I am actually really humble.
 I'm grateful for everything.
 I take nothing for granted.
 Even on my worst days, I find things to be thankful for.

 I'm proud of my wins, successes, and achievements.
 When I do fail, I don't fail in the same way twice.
 With a few different turns, my life would be vastly different.
 You can be a victim of circumstance or the victor over circumstance.
-Whatever is in my path, is my path.
+Whatever is in the way, is the way.

 It's been a wild ride so far professionally.
 I have worked in television news as a video journalist.
 I've freelanced for Dateline NBC.
 I've worked in the sports department at tv stations where I did everything but appear on screen, from shooting highlights to writing copy to producing segments.
 I've worked in the news department of a country music radio station as a reporter (never quite fit in there).
 I took what I learned in the tv news biz and applied it to owning and operating an online bicycle magazine.
 I was a professional sports mascot for one night.
 I have done a lot of video work for second-tier professional sports teams in football, baseball and basketball.
 I've got photo credits in a magazine from the United Kingdom.
 I've had work featured in a German magazine.
 I've shared stages and opened up for national level music acts as a DJ.
 I am an accomplished performance poet.
 I've acted in a few films.
 I've had cameos in a few music videos.
 I've performed spoken word sets at music shows.
 In fact, I've opened for Wu-Tang guys both as a spoken word artist and nine months later as a DJ.
 I've been quoted in magazines.
 Interviews with me been published.
 I've been interviewed on podcasts.
 Been quoted in a print magazine ads.
 I've got a nice lil stack of print coverage over the years.
 I've played SXSW as an official showcasing act in 2010 and 2011.
 March 2012 I played one of my dream gigs at one of the highest profile events during SXSW (after having received a lifetime ban from said event).
 I went on my first tour in August 2012, gigging around Colorado for a couple weeks.
-Last two years at SXSW I shot interviews for the guy Buzzfeed and Salon call the best interviewer in music.
-The interviews I shot for him have a combined million.5 YouTube views.
+Last three years at SXSW I shot interviews for the guy Buzzfeed and Salon call the best interviewer in music.
+The interviews I shot for him have a combined two million+ YouTube views.
 I am probably the happiest guy ever in an industrial synth band.
-I am the DJ for a film-centric talkshow that will be coming to a television near you soon.
-I'm taking what I learned about interviewing working in news, what I learned from getting thought provoking interviews from action sports athletes, what I've learned from shooting interviews for Nardwuar, what I've learned from being interviewed as talent, and applying all that to launching my own podcast just before SXSW 2015.
+We recently played to a sellout crowd in New Orleans.
+I was the DJ for a film-centric latenight talkshow.
+I'm taking what I learned about interviewing working in news, what I learned from getting thought provoking interviews from action sports athletes, what I've learned from shooting interviews for Nardwuar, what I've learned from being interviewed as talent, and applying all that to launching my own podcast by early summer.
+I'm also working on a semi-autobiographical novel about an artist very much like myself.

 I've got some BIG things in the works.